-BILINGUAL AND ESL EDUCATION
+BILINGUAL AND ELL EDUCATION

-The School of Education recognizes the increased need for qualified K-12 Bilingual and English as a Second Language (ESL) teachers.
+The School of Education recognizes the increased need for qualified K-12 Bilingual and English Language Learner (ELL) teachers.
 The School of Education perceives the preparation of professionals to teach this growing field as a part of the School's conceptual framework and mission.
-Upon completing the required coursework, students may obtain official endorsement/approval as a bilingual or ESL teacher.
+Upon completing the required coursework, students may obtain official endorsement/approval as a bilingual or ELL teacher.

-(Note that these endorsements/approvals can only be added to valid Type 03, Type 04, Type 09, or Type 10 certificates.)
+(Note that these endorsements/approvals can only be added to valid Type 03, Type 04, Type 09, or Type 10 certificates or the corresponding alternative certificates.)

-The coursework for the Bilingual Endorsement/Approval also covers all state requirements for the ESL Endorsement/Approval, so those completing this coursework are eligible for both endorsements/approvals.
-Those completing the ESL coursework will be eligible for the ESL Endorsement/ Approval only, allowing them to teach in ESL settings.
+The coursework for the Bilingual Endorsement/Approval also covers all state requirements for the ELL Endorsement/Approval, so those completing this coursework are eligible for both endorsements/approvals.
+Those candidates who are not proficient in another language will be eligible for the ELL Endorsement/Approval only, allowing them to teach in ELL settings.